Sydney-Informatics-Hub/intro-2-hpc-skills/README.md

 qstat -Q
 ```

-Unlike most other HPCs, Gadi has a unique set up whereby your submitted jobs are run on differently named queues e.g. gpuhopper vs gpuhopper-exec".
+Unlike most other HPCs, Gadi has a unique set up whereby your submitted jobs are run on differently named queues e.g. "gpuhopper" vs "gpuhopper-exec".
 The queues with -exec are where your jobs actually run.

 Once your jobs are complete, run the following script to summarise the outputs of your benchmarking job: